RobotLeopard86/Jaguar/docs/spec.md

 In cases of invalid vectors or matrices, decoders **may** either declare the stream invalid and terminate decoding **or** continue decoding, ignoring the broken value.
 It is **illegal** for the decoder to allow an invalid vector or matrix to be presented to the consuming application.

 Matrices are stored in column-major format, like with OpenGL.
-This means that the below matrix:
+This means that the matrix below:
 ```
 0 1 2 3
 4 5 6 7